MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-app-extensibility.md

 > [!NOTE]
 >
-> * If a guest or anonymous user is a part of one-on-one or group chat, then apps cannot be added by anyone in the chat or meetings.
+> * If a guest user is a part of one-on-one or group chat, then apps cannot be added by anyone in the chat or meetings.
 >
 > * If federated users are added in a chat or call, then apps don't work for anyone.